sophiebaud11/simple_slack-1/README.md

 ## Creating routes and views

 1. Take a look at lines 10 & 27 in `app.js`.
-You'll note that require `routes/index.js` and declare that we'll use whatever's there when users make requests at the `'/'` endpoint (i.e. the root of the site we're building).
+You'll note that they require `routes/index.js` and declare that we'll use whatever's there when users make requests at the `'/'` endpoint (i.e. the root of the site we're building).
 To see what's currently going on in more detail, let's open up `/routes/index.js` in the left pane on Atom and `/views/index.ejs` in the right pane.
 In `index.js` we find the following:
     ```
     router.get('/', function(req, res, next) {
       res.render('index', { title: 'Express' });